 A great example of a freelance marketplace is ProBlogger.com.
-This is one of my favorite sports to find great writing gigs but it is competitive.
+This is one of my favorite sports to find great writing gigs but I will say, it is competitive.

 So, when you are filling out marketplace applications, make sure send a quality pitch.
 Try to fit the description of what they are looking because a lot of people are applying for that gig.